hkelly93/SmartKitchen/README.md

     * Fixed minor issue in restServices, setexpiration had trailing / in rest call
     * Fixed minor issue in healthcontroller, healthstatus was being used to display scannerstatus
     * Power-save feature turns off device if no use for X amount of time while still remains on enough to get calls from restapi/ui
-    * working on connecting up ui control of turing pi back on and motion sensor to trigger turnon
+    * working on connecting up ui control of turning pi back on and motion sensor to trigger turnon

-*Ajay goud
+* Ajay goud
     * began adding file lock to the rest api
     * need to fix a bug in filelock as it is releasing the file after certain time.
     * working on the file lock.

+# Progress (Week 4/18)

+* Brian Day
+    * installed raspberry pi in final case
+    * MAJOR rewrite of scanner code
+        * clean up of code
+        * exception handling
+        * better use of multiprocessing
+        * method of how to do an ECO mode
+            * created timer class to allow system
+            * using events to cause threads to suspend
+    * Created and tested api calls for power saving mode